|Music & Dance Tour to Egypt|

 ruler of Egypt, Al-Muiz Lidinillah, in the course of building the city

-Monday - Tuesday June 21 - June 22: Travel to Alexandria.
-Two day excursions in Alexandria.
+Tuesday June 26: One and a half day excursions in Alexandria.
 Visit Montaza, Alexandria Library, Fort of Quit Bay, Anfushi Tombs, Pompei's pillar, the Graeco-Roman Museum and much more.
 This is Hala's home town, so we'll go to town, literally :-).
+Experience for yourself what makes this ancient city special and unique.

-Advance reservations must be received before April 12th 2010.
+Advance reservations must be received by May 10, 2012.
 A deposit of $500 is required with registration.
-After April 12th, 2010 the balance is due in full.
+After May 10, 2012 the balance is due in full.

 Space is limited (we take small groups).
 Please register